brendokht/brendokht/README.md

 ---

 ## About Me ...

-- I recently completed my Computer Programming and Analysis diploma at Fanshawe College in London, Ontario, Canada.
+- I recently graduated from _Fanshawe College_ with an Advanced Diploma in Computer Programming and Analysis
-- I am an aspiring Software Developer.
+- I am an aspiring professional Software Developer.
-- I used to play Esports for Fanshawe Fuel's Rainbow Six Siege team.
+- I used to play Collegiate Esports for Fanshawe's Rainbow Six Siege team.

 ---

 ## I'm currently working on ...
-- A passion project for esports event management.
+- A Next.js application for esports event management.
+- A template company website using Astro, Sanity.io, and other tools.

 ---